Brooklyn Bridge–City Hall/Chambers Street station: BMT Nassau Street Line platforms

+The station is approximately 537 ft long and 120. ft wide.
+Both of the platforms in revenue service are 23 ft wide; the northbound platform is 534 ft long, while the southbound platform is 520 ft long.
+The southbound platform is slightly higher at the southern end of the station because, south of the station, the line becomes a bi-level tunnel with the southbound track stacked above the northbound one.

 Design

-Like the IRT station, the tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
+Like the IRT station, the tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The bottom of this trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The platforms contain double-height, tile-clad columns spaced every 15 ft, which support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.
 The ceiling is double-height above much of the station's length, but drops beneath the south mezzanine and the original north mezzanine.

 The westernmost side platform was tiled over during the 1962 renovation; it contains yellow tiles and a cream trim line with chambers st written on it in black sans-serif font at regular intervals.
 The easternmost side platform retains most of its original decoration, with pink marble wainscoting, as well as pink marble pilasters spaced every 15 feet.
 Between the pilasters and above the wainscoting are panels made of white tile, with gold-tiled borders.
 A maroon, blue, and gold tile frieze runs atop each panel, interrupted by T-shaped ceramic plaques with depictions of the Brooklyn Bridge, which are situated atop each pilaster.
 The Brooklyn Bridge ceramic tiles display the bridge's vertical cables but do not depict its diagonal cables.
 At intervals of every three panels, there are tile plaques with the station's name in place of the frieze.
 Sections of the original design, including the ceiling and walls, are heavily damaged or deteriorated.